spencertipping/ni/doc/ni_by_example_1.md

 > With the exception of operators that require processing the entire stream (sorting, for example) all `ni` development can be I/O-bounded, and not processor-bounded, regardless of the resources required by the computation.

-###`\<`: Read from File Names in Stream
+### `\<`: Read from File Names in Stream
 When the `\>` file writing operator was introduced, you may have questioned what the purpose of emitting the filename was.
 The answer is the file reading operator `\<`.

 `\<` interprets its input stream as file names, and it will output the contents of these files in order.

 Note that `ni` does not insert newlines between input from separate files.
 In general, this is a feature, as it allows zip files to be partitioned (for example, in HDFS).
 However, if you're reading from multiple raw text files, you may need to make sure that the file ends with a newline.

-###`|` and `>`: Piping and Redirecting Output
+### `|` and `>`: Piping and Redirecting Output

 Like other command-line utilities, `ni` respects pipes (`|`) and redirects (`>`).

-##Perl Operations
+## Perl Operations
-`ni` and Perl (5) go well together philosophically.
+`ni` and Perl go well together philosophically.
 Both have deeply flawed lexicons and both are highly efficient in terms of developer time and processing time. `ni` and Perl scripts are both difficult to read to the uninitiated.
 They demand a much higher baseline level of expertise to understand what's going on than, for example, a Python script.

 In addition to Perl, `ni` offers direct interfaces to Ruby and Lisp.
 While all three of the languages are useful and actively maintained, `ni` is written in Perl, and it is by far the most useful of the three.
 If you haven't learned Perl yet, but you're familiar with another scripting language, like Python or Ruby, I found [this course](https://www.udemy.com/perltutorial/learn/v4/) on Udemy useful for learning Perl's odd syntax.